yberreby/yberreby.github.io/content/posts/2025-07-19-i-used-arch-btw-macos-day-1/index.md

 [MacPorts](https://www.macports.org/) is older but less popular.
 Neither is comparable to Arch's `pacman`.

-Homebrew's filesystem permission handling is controversial, to say the least, and in my prior experience, it has a tendency to fail at a package manager's main job: ensuring that new dependencies don't break the system.
+Homebrew's filesystem permission handling is controversial, to say the least, and it has a tendency to fail at a package manager's main job: ensuring that new dependencies don't break the system.
 Those issues aside, it mostly works.

 There's something more interesting to try, though: you can run [Nix](https://nixos.org/) on macOS.